Juneo-io/juneogo/tests/fixture/tmpnet/README.md

 by all nodes in the network.
 The C-Chain config will be generated with reasonable defaults if not supplied.
 X-Chain and P-Chain will use implicit defaults.
-The configuration for custom chains can be provided with supernet configuration and will be writen to the appropriate path.
+The configuration for custom chains can be provided with subnet configuration and will be writen to the appropriate path.

 Each node in the network can override network-level chain configuration by setting `--chain-config-dir` to an explicit value and